Killers2/K2host.WebServer/README.md

 ```
 ---------------------------------------------------------------------------------------------------------------------------------------

-For destruction or disposing of the server we need to stop the dispose in this mannor.
+For destruction or disposing of the server we need to stop the dispose in this manor.
 ```c#
 	InternetInformationService?.Stop();
 	InternetInformationService?.Applications.Values.ForEach(webApplication => { webApplication.Dispose(); });